French curriculum statement

 In line with the National Curriculum, children are taught to listen attentively to the spoken language and demonstrate an understanding by joining in and responding.

-We are also focusing on French outside the classroom.
-Songs will be learnt in French during whole school assemblies and signs around the school will also be displayed to make language learning more meaningful and to give it a purpose.
+We are also focusing on French outside the classroom, with opportunities given to share their learning in French and the use of signs around the school to make language learning more meaningful and to give it a purpose.

 Our MFL curriculum will ensure all pupils develop key language learning skills set out by the national curriculum, as well as a love of languages and learning about other cultures.
 The children will be able to understand and respond to both spoken and written language as well as having the confidence to speak aloud fluently and spontaneously.
 They will have a good understanding of the common verbs as well as the masculine and feminine forms which will give them the basic foundations to then develop their language skills further as they progress through their education.
 Pupils across all year groups should be engaged and enjoying their lessons and feeling that they are progressing well and when they leave school, they will have an understanding as to why MFL is taught as a subject and the value and respect that comes with learning another language.

 Pupil voice is also used to further develop the MFL curriculum through ‘Talking to Children’ sessions which allows the pupils from different year groups to share what they have learnt and enjoyed as well as areas which need further development.